 Few things make a home more relaxing or inviting than a swing or glider decorating a front porch or back deck.
 Rocking back and forth on a warm day, watching nature around you, is a fantastic way to unwind.
 With so many different products available, it’s easy to find a swinging retreat perfect for any space.
 Some of our favorite ideas include:

 1. Free-Standing Arbor Swing

 Porches aren’t as commonplace as they once were.
 If you don’t have an existing structure on which to showcase a porch swing, an arbor swing makes an excellent alternative.
 No need to stay close to the house with this one.
 Arbor swings are supported by a free-standing structure, making them easy to place anywhere in your yard.
 Consider anchoring the framework in concrete for even more security.
-Place the arbor swing you make under a tree to provide shade to the seating area.
+Place and arbor swing under a tree to provide shade for the seating area.

 2. Hanging Porch Swing